 The Center leases space under various operating leases.
-Rent expense for the year ended January 31, 2011, amounted to \$169,943 and is included in occupancy expense on the statement of functional expenses.
-Future minimum lease payments under these leases are as follows:
+Rent expense for the years ended January 31, 2012 and 2011, respectively, amounted to \$157,129 and \$169,943, and is included in occupancy expense on the statement of functional expenses.
+Future minimum lease payments under noncancelable leases are as follows: